ucsd-cse125-sp25/group2/README.md

   - Move the mouse up or down to look up and down.
   - Move the mouse left or right to look around and rotate the player's facing direction.
-  - Click on the mouse to pickup objects, only certain objects can be picked up
+  - **Left-Click** to pickup/drop objects, only certain objects can be picked up

 - **Keyboard Movement**